bbadzioch/course-in-a-box/modules/resources/_posts/1990-01-01-instructions.md

 If you don't like watching videos, you can just read the complete lecture notes.
 They cover all material and they are self-contained.
 If you choose this route, you should still keep notes as you read.
-Mathematics is learned by doing rather than passively reading or watching.
+Passive reading or watching is not a good way to learn mathematics.